 Can I appeal any charges I receive?

-All students can appeal charges regardless of the type of check-out they selected to complete.
+All students can appeal charges.
 RAs do NOT assess charges, but rather document the condition of the room.
 A Residence Life Coordinator will go back through any room that is noted in a different condition than when the student moved in and determine if there should be a charge associated with the change in condition.
 Any charges will be on the student's U-Bill.

 I lost my room key, what do I do?